ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Specify this option to reduce the output of the command.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-rs`, `--registry-secret`</dt>
-<dd>The name of the image pull secret.
-Pull secrets are used to authenticate with a private registry when you download the container image.
+<dd>The name of the image registry access secret.
+The image registry access secret is used to authenticate with a private registry when you download the container image.
 This value is optional.
 </dd>
 <dt>`-t`, `--timeout`</dt>
 <dd>The amount of time in seconds that can pass before the application must succeed or fail.
 This value is optional.
 The default value is <code>300</code>.